awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Use the `aud` condition key to verify that the Google client ID or Amazon Cognito identity pool ID matches the one that you specify in the policy\.
 You can use the `aud` key with the `sub` key for the same identity provider\.
 **Examples**:
++ `graph.facebook.com:app_id`
 + `accounts.google.com:aud`
 + `cognito-identity.amazonaws.com:aud`
+The `graph.facebook.com:app_id` field supplies the audience context that matches the aud field used by other identity providers\.
 The `accounts.google.com:aud` condition key matches the following Google ID Token fields\.
 + `aud` for OAuth 2\.0 Google client IDs of your application, when the `azp` field is not set\.
 When the `azp` field is set, the `aud` field matches the [`accounts.google.com:oaud`](#ck_oaud) condition key\.
 + `azp` when the `azp` field is set\.
 This can happen for hybrid apps where a web application and Android app have a different OAuth 2\.0 Google client ID but share the same Google APIs project\.